Marble portrait of the Emperor Antonius Pius

 myminifactory

-Antoninus Pius was adopted by Hadrian as his successor when he was already fifty-one years old.
-His portraits thus represent him as a mature man in a sober but refined style that consciously echoes the imperial imagery adopted by Hadrian.
-At the beginning of his reign in A.D.
-138, he had to impel a reluctant Senate to award Hadrian divine honors, and it is probably for this reason that he himself was given the title of Pius.
-Unlike his two immediate predecessors, Trajan and Hadrian, Antoninus did not embark on any major wars or travel widely through the Empire.
-Indeed, he was in effect the last emperor to spend most of his reign in the city of Rome itself.
-Regarded as a just and diligent administrator, Antoninus presided over the Empire at the height of its power—a time that the historian Edward Gibbon later famously referred to as the period when “the condition of the human race was most happy and most prosperous.”
+Antoninus Pius was chosen by Hadrian as his successor when he was already fifty-one years old.
+His portraits reflect him as a mature man in a dignified but elegant style that deliberately recalls the imperial imagery adopted by Hadrian.
+At the start of his reign in A.D.
+138, he had to persuade a hesitant Senate to grant Hadrian divine honors, and it's likely for this reason that he himself was given the title of Pius.
+Unlike Trajan and Hadrian, Antoninus did not initiate any major wars or travel extensively throughout the Empire.
+In fact, he was essentially the last emperor to spend most of his reign in Rome itself.
+Regarded as a fair-minded and diligent administrator, Antoninus governed the Empire at its peak—a time that historian Edward Gibbon later famously referred to as the period when “humanity was at its happiest and most prosperous.”

 Download Model from myminifactory